 Zomato is an Indian food delivery and restaurant discovery platform that has successfully adapted to the global landscape of business.
 Zomato was founded in 2008 as an online restaurant directory in Delhi, India.
 Over the years, the company has expanded its services to include online food ordering and delivery, table reservations, and reviews.

 In 2012, Zomato began expanding its operations globally, starting with Dubai, UAE.
-Today, the company operates in over 24 countries, including the UK, USA, Canada, and Australia.
+Today, the company operates in over 24 countries, including the United Kingdom, the United States, Canada, and Australia.
 Zomato’s success in adapting to the global landscape of business can be attributed to several factors, including:

 - Globalization: Zomato adopted a “global” approach, where they localized their product offerings to suit local markets while retaining their core value proposition.